-I began my journey as a freelance writer equiped with the four must-haves I listed down below.
+I began my journey as a freelance writer equipped with the four must-haves I listed down below.
 And to sustain my freelancing career, I personally needed the things on the add-ons list.
-Check out the list and see if these are the same things you might need in the nature of freelance career that you’re planning to pursue.
+Check out the list and see if these are the same things you might need in the nature of the freelance career that you’re planning to pursue.

 Here are my four freelancing must-haves:

 1. WiFi Connection.
 When I started applying for freelance jobs back in early 2015, I relied on my Globe Tattoo postpaid mobile WiFi for connection.
 It was reliable enough – it allowed me to browse job openings, post application proposals, send emails and go on Skype calls for interviews and meetings.

 Back then, I still kept an apartment I shared with friends in Quezon City.
 But because I no longer had a regular job (read about why I left my work in a TV network in this post), I had more time to come home to my parents’ house in Cavite and I stayed there more or less half of the week.
 With this arrangement, having a mobile WiFi was super convenient.
 It also came in handy as I enjoyed my newfound freedom and went on weekday beach trips, my laptop in tow digital nomad-stye.

 However, as the list of my clients grew, I started to reach Globe’s data cap as early as the first week of the month.
 And so, I had to register for extra data everyday on top of my monthly bill.